VasqCo/anotherbanger/lukepng.markdown

 - ***[Super Cool Fighters](https://another-banger.itch.io/super-cool-fighters)*** — A Super Smash Brothers clone, but with all of OUR characters.
 So it's different.
 Luke programmed the whole game, did the art, yadda yadda, music stuff, etc.
 - ***[Stick to Procedure](https://another-banger.itch.io/stick-to-procedure)*** — A rage platformer where you play as a tiny little cute robot.
 Very cool.
 It was 100% made by Luke alone.
 - ***[Hobo Horror 2](https://another-banger.itch.io/hobo-horror-2)*** — A FNaF clone where instead of animatronics, you are trying to keep out hobos.
 So it's different.
-- ***[I Am Not a Robot](https://another-banger.itch.io/i-am-not-a-robot)*** — A game where you do a really long, annoying caption.
+- ***[I Am Not a Robot](https://another-banger.itch.io/i-am-not-a-robot)*** — A game where you do a really long, annoying captcha.
 It's pretty fun.
 All programming and art by Luke, some music also.
 - Finally, last, and certainly least, ***[Hobo Horror](https://another-banger.itch.io/hobo-horror)*** — (see description for Hobo Horror 2)

 He is also currently working on programming, art and music for our upcoming game, ***[THRESHOLD]({{ '/threshold/' | relative_url }})***.